adrianvalenz/adrianvalenzwebsite/src/_posts/2022-03-25-zsh-function-that-searches-string.md

 }
 ```

-I use this function when I join a new existing project and I need to get familiar with the codebase.
+I use this function when I join an existing project and I need to get familiar with the codebase.
 I got tired of typing in `grep -H -r 'string' * | less` so I created this little function to make the process quicker.

-Now we just type in `seek custom_method` and a list of files will appear in a project that contain that method or whatever string you are looking for.
+Now we just type in `seek custom_method` and a list of files will appear in a project that contain that method or whaterver string you passed.
+I added a flag to exclude `node_modules` because usually that is not an area of interest.

 This is helpful when searching file names is not enough.
 I'm pretty excited about this one.
 I hope it helps you out!